 International Students: The SAC international representative is continuing to work on documenting procedures and policies useful to international students.
 Information on this is available on the International Student resources page on this site.

-Meet the SAC: This session is held to familiarize new students with the purpose and members of the SAC committee.
-In addition to the in-person session, SAC organizes a mentoring program for first-year graduate students.
+SAC Lunch: This session is held to familiarize new graduate students with older graduate students and members of the SAC committee.
+These lunches are a cornerstone of the newly revamped SAC mentoring program for first-year graduate students.

-Professional Development: At the request of the graduate student body, SAC is hosting a series of Professional Development workshops and seminars.
-Topics include: job applications, proposal writing, public speaking, teaching, and useful research tools.
+Professional Development: At the request of both the undergraduate and graduate student bodies, SAC is hosting a series of Professional Development workshops and seminars.
+Topics include: applying to graduate school, job applications, proposal writing, public speaking, teaching, and useful research tools.

 Representation on the GSC: SAC representatives attended Graduate Studies Committee meetings to clarify student representative to committee rules.
 Several changes were recommended for the Fall 2018 Grad Student handbook (available on the Graduate Student Resources page on this website) including new “best practices” for the direct-track PhD.

-Research Fair: With the help of the College of A&GS, SAC hosts a college-wide research fair displaying current work of SoM and DGES graduate students and faculty and NWC partners.
+Research Fair: With the help of the College of A&GS, SAC hosts an annual college-wide research fair displaying current work of SoM and DGES graduate students and faculty and NWC partners.
 The research fair is intended to display research for first year graduate students and undergraduate students from freshman to senior years, provide ideas of the wide variety of research conducted in College and its partners, and discuss various opportunities to which students may have access (i.e. internships, jobs, grad school opportunities, Capstone projects).
+The most recent research fair was held this past October.

 Student concerns: The SAC has heard and communicated several student/department concerns including undergraduate facility usage, graduate and undergraduate courses, length of graduate study, and other issues.
 These discussions have lead to several departmental changes to better suit student needs.
 Townhall meetings are held each year for undergraduates and each semester for graduates so students have a place to discuss their concerns or voice comments about departmental issues.